WU-BIMAC/MicroMetaApp-docs/docs/tutorials/ManageSettings.rst

 B.5.2 Εnter/Edit basic Channel settings
 ---------------------------------------
-Micro-Meta App allows to define the basic configuration of individual Image Channels.
+Micro-Meta App allows to define the basic configuration of individual Image Channels (Figure 7).
+After clicking the Edit Channels button in the main Manage Settings window (Panel E), the user opens an interface where the list of image Channels that were found in the image file header are displayed to be individually accessed and edited.
+The associated Channel interface presents a button [4.1] to enter general information about the Channel [4.2] as well as a schema depicting the different components of the channel’s Light Path.
+In this example, the user clicks on the Light Source button [5.1] and [5.2] to select one of the available Light Sources and then enter the associated settings that were applied during image acquisition [5.3].

 .. figure:: images/use_images/19_MS_Manage_Settings_Channel_1.png
   :class: shadow-image